Genivia/ugrep/README.md

            >1     An error occurred.

     ENVIRONMENT
+           GREP_PATH
+                  May  be  used to specify a file path to pattern files.
+The file path is used by option -f to open a pattern file, when the  file specified with option -f cannot be opened.

            GREP_COLOR
                   May  be used to specify ANSI SGR parameters to highlight matches when option --color is used, e.g. 1;35;40 shows pattern  matches